 In the bid to conserve our diminishing global energy reserve and reduce carbon emissions, Arcadis is committed to minimise the impact of the construction industry on our environment through internal environmental policies.
-With this commitment, Arcadis aims to contribute to a more environmental friendly approach to buildings and will continually promote the mindset of more sustainable development to our Clients
+With this commitment, Arcadis aims to contribute to a more environmental friendly approach to buildings and will continually promote the mindset of more sustainable development to our Clients.

 Arcadis continually strives to commit our effort and time towards engaging the underprivileged in our society.
-We organise and participate actively in outreach and fundraising activities for the community and have supported various causes such as Hair for Hope, Shine Children and Youth Services, and Beyond Social Services.
-In 2019, we attained the SHARE Silver Award for our outstanding contributions towards the community chest.
+We organise and participate actively in outreach and fundraising activities for the community and have supported various causes such as Reusable Mask-Making Initiative for Migrant Workers at Homestay Lodge SG, Dollar for Dollar Fundraiser for COVID-19 Migrant Support Coalition by Ray of Hope and Children's Christmas Charity Drive for Beyond Social Services.
+In 2020, we attained the SHARE Bronze Award for our outstanding contributions towards the Community Chest.